 High quality teaching, differentiated for individual pupils is the first step in responding to pupils who have or may have SEN. Additional intervention and support cannot compensate for a lack of good quality teaching.

 Persistent disruptive behaviour or withdrawn behaviour do not necessarily mean that a child has SEN. Where there is a concern, assessment should be carried out to establish whether the behaviour is linked to an unidentified learning need, difficulties with communication or mental health issues.
-If it is thought that housing, family or other domestic issues may be contributing to the presenting behaviours, a multi-agency approach through the CAF process is recommended.
+If it is thought that housing, family or other domestic issues may be contributing to the presenting behaviours, a multi-agency approach through the EHA process is recommended.
 Early identification and intervention can significantly reduce the use of more costly intervention at a later stage.

 Overseeing the day to day operation of the school SEND policy.

 Advising on the graduated approach to providing SEN support.

 Advising on the deployment of the school’s delegated budget and other resources to meet pupils’ needs effectively

 Liaising with other schools, educational psychologists, health and social care professionals, and independent and voluntary bodies.

 Being a key point of contact with external agencies, especially the local authority and its support services.